Biodiversity – an artistic rendition by @microbiobac

 Biodiversity, Ecology & Environmental Data

-As digitalization and liberation of data proceeds, NFDI4BioDiversity will foster community standards, quality management and documentation as well as the harmonization and synthesis of heterogeneous data.
+In summary, as digitalization and liberation of data proceeds, NFDI4BioDiversity will foster community standards, quality management and documentation, as well as the harmonization and synthesis of heterogeneous data.
 It will pro-actively engage the user community to build a coordinated data management platform for all types of biodiversity data as a dedicated added value service for all users of NFDI.

 Prof. Dr. Frank Oliver Glöckner, Dr. Michael Diepenbroek

 MARUM/University Bremen, GFBio e.V.